We are the Greenough and North Bruce Wilderness Alliance

 Much of the east coast of the Northern Bruce Peninsula, the Georgian Bay side, is preserved by Parks Canada and the Bruce Trail Conservancy.
 By contrast, the west coast does not receive the same environmental protection.
 Shoreline forests have been removed to create waterfront views, and landscaped properties stretch to the water’s edge.

 The Greenough and North Bruce Wilderness Alliance has been formed to conserve and restore the natural wild lands along the west shore of the Northern Bruce Peninsula.
-Its Board will seek to acquire lands to fulfill that mission.
+Its Board will seek to acquire further lands to fulfill that mission.

 Join us

 The Greenough and North Bruce Wilderness Alliance adheres to the Canadian Land Trust Standards and Practices (2019), published by the Centre for Land Conservation (CLC).
 We are an Associate Member of the Ontario Land Trust Alliance (OLTA) as an Emerging Land Trust.
-OLTA is a member of the Alliance of Canadian Land Trusts (ACLT).